Social networking sites are a part of our daily lives-whether you like it or not.

 But none of these methods work without YOU, the individual Arrowman.
 With parental permission, you can create an account on a social media site of your choice and connect with your friends and the OA at your local chapter, lodge, section, region, and national level!

 The Order of the Arrow is a youth-led organization; however, you cannot dismiss adult supervision while creating a social media page-do not forget to check the rules and policies of the social networking site that you use.
 Also, make certain that you carefully review and adhere to the Guide to Safe Scouting, the Language of Scouting, and the OA Branding and Style Guide.
-More information can be found at www.scouting.org/marketing and www.oa-bsa.org.
+More information can be found at scouting.org and oa-bsa.org.

-The guidelines for the Order of the Arrow's Social Media Policy may be found here: Link to the Official OA Social Media Policy
+The guidelines for the Order of the Arrow's Social Media Policy may be found here:

 Facebook is a trademark or registered trademark of Facebook, Inc.